Skip to content

 Subclass of NSMutableAttributedString.
 The canonical backing store for all TextKit text.

 You must subclass NSTextStorage if you want a custom backing store.
-Implement these four:
+Override these four: string, attributes(at:effectiveRange:), replaceCharacters(in:with:), and setAttributes(_:range:).

-Critical: Mutation methods MUST call edited(_:range:changeInLength:) with the correct mask (.editedCharacters, .editedAttributes, or both).
+Critical: Mutation overrides MUST call edited(_:range:changeInLength:) with the correct mask (.editedCharacters, .editedAttributes, or both) and wrap in beginEditing()/endEditing().
 Without this, layout managers won’t be notified.

 beginEditing()